Bosistoa transversa

-Bosistoa transversa, commonly known as the yellow satinheart, or three-leaved bosistoa, is a species of small to medium-sized rainforest tree that is endemic to eastern Australia.
-It has mostly pinnate leaves, usually with three leaflets and panicles of small white flowers.
+Bosistoa transversa, commonly known as yellow satinheart, or three-leaved bosistoa, is a species of small to medium-sized rainforest tree endemic to eastern Australia.
+It has mostly pinnate leaves, usually with three leaflets, and panicles of small white flowers.

 Description

 Bosistoa transversa is a tree that typically grows to a height of 15–22 m and has a cylindrical, sometimes crooked trunk.
 The trunk has a diameter of 8–20 cm and has mostly smooth dark brown bark with irregular horizontal ridges.
 The leaves are arranged in opposite pairs on thin brown or grey-brown branches and are pinnate, 85–160 mm long on a petiole 5–30 mm long.
 The leaves usually have three, sometimes up to seven glossy leaflets with prominent oil glands.
 The leaflets are oblong to elliptical, 40–125 mm long and 10–60 mm wide, the side leaflets on petiolules 1–5 mm long, the end leaflet on a petiolule 5–25 mm long.
 Appearing from January to March, the tiny white flowers are arranged in panicles 70–160 mm long, on the ends of branches or in upper leaf axils.
 The five sepals are about 1 mm long the five petals broadly elliptical and about 3 mm long.
 Flowering occurs from December to May and is followed by pairs of small woody, oval follicles that ripen from May to July.